264 pp., 6.125 x 9.25, notes, bibl., index

 About the Author

-Linda M. Grasso is associate professor of English at York College, the City University of New York.
+Linda M. Grasso is professor of English at York College, the City University of New York.

 For more information about Linda M. Grasso, visit the Author Page.